-It is recommended that the contract is awarded to the four companies above per individual lots in the sum of the lowest and most economical advantageous tender.
+It is recommended that the contract is awarded to the four companies above per individual lots in the sum of the sum of the sum of the lowest and most economical advantageous tender.
 Taking account of the information returned with the tender submission it is considered that this contractor will be able to complete the works to the required quality and within the mandatory time period as detailed in the contract documentation.